 When should an animal be spayed or neutered?

 Most pets, should be spayed or neutered between 4 & 6 months of age.
 Ideally, most cats and dogs should be spayed/neutered before puberty (6 months of age) to maximize the health and behavioral benefits.
 One possible exception to this rule are large breed puppies.
-Recent studies have shown that large breed dogs should wait to be spayed or neutered until 12 months of age to help reduce the risk of hip dysplasia and other health problems.
+Recent studies have shown that large breed dogs should wait to be spayed or neutered until 10 to 12 months of age for females and 18 months of age for males to help reduce the risk of hip dysplasia and other health problems.
 Older animals should be spayed/neutered as soon as possible to reduce the risk of health problems and unwanted pregnancy.
 Breeding animals should be spayed/neutered when their last litter is weaned.
 Appropriate vaccinations and preoperative blood work should be performed prior to surgery.

 Myths About Spaying and Neutering